 - U = Affinity score between you and your audience; the more interaction, the higher the score

-- W = wieght for EdgeRank type; videos have a different weight, images have a different weight, text with different types of tags have a different weight, etc.
+- W = Weight for EdgeRank type; videos, images, and text with different types of tags all have a different weight.

-- D = Time decay factor; when was the post sent out?
+- D = Time decay factor: is the post recent and relevant?

-Facebook combines all those factors – your affinity score, the weight of your post, and the timing – to determine what’s shown in user’s newsfeeds.
+Facebook combines all those factors to determine what’s shown in user’s newsfeeds.